wireddown/GCode-Machine-Configurations/cr30/use-pull1-recommendations.md

 # Apply `pull/1` changes and flash firmware

-Flashing the firmware takes about 10-12 seconds.
+- Flashing the firmware takes about 10-12 seconds.
+- ❌ Seems to have lost USB connectivity

 ## M115